Ming0818/LSTMSR/README.md

 scipy
 ```

-- Place raw audio files in raw/
+- Place raw audio files in raw/ (directory should be filled with dialect subdirectories labeled "DR1", "DR2", etc)
-- Converted audio files are stored in converted/
+- Converted audio files are automatically stored in converted/
 - Save/load pickles of trained LSTM models in model/